We create a familiar, calm and secure environment; we hold deep

 At AIS International School, we believe that by educating using Waldorf-inspired inspired methods and mindfulness integrated with the British National Curriculum and standards, equal emphasis is placed on a solid academic foundation, artistic expression, and social and emotional development.

-AIS EDUCATIONAL APPROACH
+AIS EDUCATIONAL MODEL

 Our personalised approach to the education of each child permeates through all stages of their learning; and our dedicated and engaged teaching team, nurture and inspire creativity, critical and independent thinking, as well as motivated learning at each stage: